yanggaome/coursera/UCSD_algorithm_toolbox/README.md

 week 2:
 1. fibonacci sequence
-a) loop start and loop end
+- loop start and loop end
-b) no need to allocate a size N array/vector, 3 is enough
+- no need to allocate a size N array/vector, 3 is enough